TheAlgorithms/Nim/CONTRIBUTING.md

 Being one of our contributors, you agree and confirm that:

-- You did your work: no plagiarism allowed.
-Any plagiarized work will not be merged.
 - Your work will be distributed under [MIT License](LICENSE.md) once your pull request is merged.
 - Your work meets the standards of this guideline.